damiandriscoll/ansible-ubuntu-amp/README.md

 ## Customisation

-You may wish to install and / or enable more apache modules than just mom-php and mod-rewrite, and if so you should edit **roles/apache/tasks/main.yml** as required.
+You may wish to install and / or enable more apache modules than just mod-php and mod-rewrite, and if so you should edit **roles/apache/tasks/main.yml** as required.

 You may wish to install more (or less) PHP libraries than the list provided by default, and if so you